stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 #### Read LwM2M resources to time-series data

 You may configure device profile to read and observe certain LwM2M Resource.
 The values of the resource may be stored as the device [time-series data](/docs/{{docsPrefix}}user-guide/telemetry/).
 To do this, select the "Telemetry" checkbox for the corresponding Resource.
-You may optionally change the auto-generated key name, defining the telemetry key in ThingsBoard.
+You may optionally change the auto-generated key name, defining the telemetry key in GridLinks.
 For example, let's configure the platform to read the LwM2M Resources: */3/0/7* (Power Source Voltage), */3/0/8* (Power Source Current), */3/0/9* (Battery Level), and */3/0/10* (Memory Free), and to store them as time-series data in ThingsBoard: